brunomaga/brunomaga.github.io/_drafts/2023-08-18-GPT-lite-DeepSpeed.md

 ---
 layout: post
-title:  "Scaling a GPT model with DeepSpeed"
+title:  "Scaling a GPT model with ZeRO and DeepSpeed"
 categories: [machine learning, Transformer, GPT, DeepSpeed]
 tags: [machinelearning]
 ---

-In the [previous post]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}), we built GPT-lite (a small version of the GPT model) and trained it on the "[Tiny Shakespeare](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt)" dataset.
-In this post, we will use the same model and scale it using [DeepSpeed and ZeRO](https://arxiv.org/abs/1910.02054), a *zero-redundancy* scaling technique detailed [in this post]({{ site.baseurl }}{% post_url  2020-05-28-AI-Supercomputing-2 %}).
+In the [previous post]({{ site.baseurl }}{% post_url  2023-02-28-GPT-lite %}), we built GPT-lite - a small version of the GPT model - and trained it on the "[Tiny Shakespeare](https://raw.githubusercontent.com/karpathy/char-rnn/master/data/tinyshakespeare/input.txt)" dataset.
+In this post, we will use the same model and scale it on a network of GPUs using [DeepSpeed and ZeRO](https://arxiv.org/abs/1910.02054), a *zero-redundancy* scaling technique detailed [in this post]({{ site.baseurl }}{% post_url  2020-05-28-AI-Supercomputing-2 %}).
 We'll use the `deepspeed` package for `python`.

-We start by matching the dimensions of our *GPT-lite* model architecture to the *GPT-3 Small* model description in [Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165) (Fig 2.1), by changing the following variables:
+We start by matching the dimensions of our *GPT-lite* model architecture to the *GPT-3 Small* model description in [Language Models are Few-Shot Learners](https://arxiv.org/abs/2005.14165) (Fig 2.1), by changing the following variables in the original <a href="/assets/GPT-lite-DeepSpeed/gptlite.py">model implementation</a>:

 ```python
 # depth of the network as number of decoder blocks.